TACC/agavepy/docs/docsite/profiles/index.rst

 ========
 Profiles
 ========

-Create and manage application users (profiles).
+These functions help you to discover, inspect, and (in some cases) manage user profiles_ on a Tapis tenant.

 .. toctree::
    :maxdepth: 2